 - Inclusion Criteria: Any cat with feline hypersensitivity dermatitis or itchy skin without concurrent infection.
 Not taking antibiotics, prednisolone, atopica (cyclosporin) or glucocorticoids at the time of screening.

 - Treatment: Participation includes 1 enrollment/vaccination visit and follow up vaccination visits at 3 weeks and 6 weeks and recheck visits at 60 days, 90 days, 6 months, and 1 year.
 Complete dermatological examinations and blood is drawn at each visit.
 This is a controlled study, cats may be assigned to 1 of 2 treatment groups or a Placebo group.
 The study does allow the use of medications to treat pyoderma like antibiotiocs or prednisolone after the vaccine has been initiated.

-- Costs: The study will cover the costs associated with each visit for this trial.
-The investigational vaccine will be provided at no cost.
-Owners will be responsible for medications to treat pyoderma (antibiotics and prednisone) if a skin infection appears during the course of the study.
+- Costs: Owners will be responsible for vaccine and medications to treat pyoderma (antibiotics and prednisone) if a skin infection appears during the course of the study.
 Owners will be required to maintain their animal on a stable flea/tick prevention protocol and to maintain their diet and environment throughout the duration of the trial.

 - Contact: Please call 352 392 2235 to schedule an appointment with Dermatology.
 Dr. Santoro is the Principal Investigator.